newrelic/csec-java-agent/README_agent.md

 ## Support

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
 You can find this project's topic/threads here:

 >[Add the url for the support thread here: discuss.newrelic.com]

-## Contribute
+## Feedback

+Any feedback provided to New Relic about the New Relic csec-java-agent, including feedback provided as source code, comments, or other copyrightable or patentable material, is provided to New Relic under the terms of the Apache Software License, version 2.
+If you do not provide attribution information or a copy of the license with your feedback, you waive the performance of those requirements of the Apache License with respect to New Relic.
+The license grant regarding any feedback is irrevocable and persists past the termination of the preview license.

-We encourage your contributions to improve [project name]!
-Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-You only have to sign the CLA one time per project.
+Keep in mind that when you submit a pull request or other feedback, you'll need to sign the New Relic CSEC Agent CLA via the click-through using CLA-Assistant.
+You only have to sign this CLA one time per project.

-If you have any questions, or to execute our corporate CLA (which is required if your contribution is on behalf of a company), drop us an email at opensource@newrelic.com.
+If you have any questions drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**